Spinning and Weaving in Taos 2025: Color!

 Pricing

 Prices below are all inclusive for 5 nights, 6 days.
 This includes your housing, taxes, the included meals, the workshop fee, plus all handouts and workshop extras.
-There will be spinning fiber provided.

 A shared room indicates a room shared with another workshop participant.
 Companion fee information is below.